-▲ WARNING!
+WARNING!
 To reduce the risk of serious injury, read the Safety & Comfort Guide.
 It describes proper workstation setup and proper posture, health, and work habits for computer users.
 The Safety & Comfort Guide also provides important electrical and mechanical safety information.
-The Safety & Comfort Guide is available on the web at http://www.hp.com/ergo.
+The Safety & Comfort Guide is

-Table 2-4 Display components and their descriptions
+Table 2-3 Display components and their descriptions

+Component Description

-Component Description (1) WLAN antennas Send and receive wireless signals to communicate with wireless local area networks (WLANs).
+(1) WLAN antennas (2) Send and receive wireless signals to communicate with wireless local area networks (WLANs).

 (2) Internal microphones Record sound.

-(3) Camera light On: The camera is in use.
-(4) Camera Allows you to video chat, record video, and record still images.
-To use your camera, see Using the camera on page 20 .
+(3) Camera Allows you to video chat, record video, and record still images.
+To use your camera, see Using the camera on page 19 .
 Some cameras also allow a facial recognition logon to Windows, instead of a password logon.
-For more information, see Using Windows Hello (select products only) on page 43.
+For more information, see Using Windows Hello (select products only) on page 41 .
 NOTE: Camera functions vary depending on the camera hardware and software installed on your product.

+(4) Camera light On: The camera is in use.